danlynn/wkhtmltos3/README.md

 $ node src/wkhtmltos3.js -V --queueUrl https://sqs.us-east-1.amazonaws.com/018867421119/dynamic-email-render --region=us-east-1 -b webstop-dynamic-email -e 1 --trim -P
 ```

-Any options that are passed on the command line when launching as a service will act as defaults which can be overridden by options provided in the render messages.
+Any options that are passed on the command line when launching as a service will act as defaults which will be overridden by options provided in the render messages.

-The format of the render messages should be as a JSON object where the attributes names are the long names of the wkhtmltos3 command line options and the values are as defined in the help `-?`.
+The format of the render messages should be as a JSON object where the attribute names are the long names of the wkhtmltos3 command line options and the values are as defined in the help `-?`.

 Example JSON render messages: